Hawkynt/Randomizer/Readme.md

 [^58]: [XSR+](https://prng.di.unimi.it/)

-This is a sibling of [Xoshiro256**](#xoshiro-xsr-18) (sometimes spelled "Xoshiro256SS" in this codebase) by David Blackman and Sebastiano Vigna.
-The state-evolution function is identical, but the output scrambler is the simpler $s_0 + s_3$ — no multiplication.
+This is a sibling of [Xoshiro256**](#xoshiro-xsr-18) by David Blackman and Sebastiano Vigna.
+The state-evolution function is identical (see the [Xoshiro256**](#xoshiro-xsr-18) section for the full state recurrence) — only the output scrambler changes:

+$$X_i = S_0 + S_3$$

 Because of that simplification the *lowest three bits* of the output are LFSR-linear (just XORs of state bits), which would fail strict integer-bit tests; the design specifically targets generating IEEE-754 doubles, where the bottom three bits never make it into the mantissa.

 Xoshiro256+ is the default generator in `System.Random` from .NET 6 onwards.